This is part two of a series on minimalist axiologies (i.e. axiologies that essentially say “the less this, the better”).

 Minimalist axiologies may be a suitable name for the class of axiologies whose central conception of independent value is of the kind that says “The less this, the better.”
 In other words, their fundamental standard of value is about the avoidance of something, and not about the maximization of something else.
 To list a few examples, minimalist axiologies may be formulated in terms of avoiding cravings (tranquilism seen as a welfarist monism; certain Buddhist axiologies); disturbances (Epicureanism); pain or suffering (Schopenhauer; Richard Ryder); frustrated preferences (antifrustrationism); or unmet needs (some interpretations of care ethics).

 This essay looks at minimalist axiologies that are interpreted as monist, impartial, and welfarist — i.e. concerned with the welfare of all sentient beings — and is not meant to apply to axiologies that are pluralist, partial, or concerned with non-welfarist avoidance goals, such as minimizing human intervention in nature, or avoiding the loss of unique information.
 (Pluralism can still be introduced at the level of practical decision procedures.
-More on this in a future post on multi-level minimalism.)
+More in a future post on multi-level minimalism.)

 In “sacred value tradeoffs” between multiple (seemingly) independent standards of value, minimalist axiologies avoid the problem of having to determine independent “priority weights” for different intrinsic values in order to resolve their mutual conflict — such as the conflict between creating bliss for many at the cost of agony for others.
 In other words, instead of using multiple standards of value, such as both BliMax and AgoMin, minimalist axiologies construe “positive value” in a purely relational way, i.e. with regard to their overall avoidance goal for all beings.
 This enables value comparisons to be made under a shared standard of value.

-When we look at only one kind of change, all else being equal, it may seem intuitive that bliss is independently good and agony is independently bad.
+When we look at only one kind of change, all else equal, it may seem intuitive that bliss is independently good and agony is independently bad.
 Yet many people may also feel internally conflicted about tradeoffs where value and disvalue would need to be compared with each other (so that we could say whether some tradeoff between them is “net positive” or not).
 To solve these dilemmas, minimalist axiologies would respect promotion intuitions to the degree that they are conducive to the overall avoidance goal, but draw a line before agreeing to create more (isolated) value for some at the cost of disvalue for others.

-For example, suffering-focused minimalism would promote happiness in the place of suffering, but not at the cost of suffering, all else being equal (cf. Vinding, 2020b, Chapter 3).
+For example, suffering-focused minimalism would promote happiness in the place of suffering, but not at the cost of suffering, all else equal (cf. Vinding, 2020b, Chapter 3).
 To illustrate, let us compare two different ways to weigh the pros and cons of the factory farming of sentient beings:

 - To the extent that this process entails a lot of suffering, some might argue that this process is still “worthwhile” due to the happiness that it also entails or promotes in others — i.e. happiness at the cost of suffering.